89luca89/distrobox/docs/useful_tips.md

 ## Use a different shell than the host

+From version 1.3.2, `distrobox enter` will execute the login shell of the container's user by default.
+So, just change the default shell in the container using:

+`chsh -s /bin/shell-to-use`

+exit and log back in the container.

-By default distrobox will pick up the shell from the host and use it inside the container.
+For version older than 1.3.2, distrobox will pick up the shell from the host and use it inside the container.
 If you want a different one you can use:

 `SHELL=/bin/zsh distrobox create -n test`